-Welcome to Presfield School.
+Welcome to Presfield High School & Specialist College.
 I hope you enjoy learning about our fantastic students, all of whom have a diagnosis of autism.
 We are a very happy school with extremely dedicated staff which I am sure you will recognise, as your browse through our website.
 Our building is light and welcoming offering a chill out room, sensory room and a secure school play ground to help students if they become distressed.
 We have an on-site speech and language therapist, school counsellor, several intervention programmes including self esteem, anger management and dyslexia.
 All our students receive a sensory assessment during year 7.
 We understand that each student is unique and we believe every child should have the opportunity to learn and experience new challenges in a supportive environment.
 All classes are supported by one teacher and two teaching assistants ensuring that all students are offered an education that meets their needs.
 Staff know the students extremely well and can develop bespoke learning opportunities and positive interventions.

 We subscribe to Dr Stephen Shores view that “if you have met one person with autism, you’ve met ONE person with autism”.
 Each student is different and we tailor our teaching to reflect this.
 All students have a learning support plan which identifies potential triggers and de-escalation techniques to support learning.
 The students have specific social targets based on the Autism Education Trust matrix which is available on our website.
 These are regularly reviewed and amended.
 Our students can exhibit significant social communication and language difficulties.
 Appropriate communication and social skills are necessary in order to express needs, desires and feelings.
 Language and communication are the foundations for the development of relationships, participating in society and accessing the curriculum.
 It is therefore crucial to develop skills in these areas in order to improve students’ quality of life and employability.